kwahome/heracles/README.md

 **2. Integration tests**

 These test the integration and working together of various components.
-They are more expensive to write and are slower to run hence their isolation from unit tests because typically dependencies are not mocked in these kind of tests as the intention is test workflow scenarios.
+They are more expensive to write and are slower to run because typically dependencies are not mocked in these kind of tests as the intention is test workflow scenarios.
+Isolating them from unit tests is an important performance optimization step.

 For the backend, these tests are located in an `integration` directory of the test package.
 Integration tests here have been written with the help of SpringBootTest and configuration of random web ports.
 An improvement here is the